• Skip to primary navigation

 Business Vulnerabilities

 National Bank remains heavily reliant on Quebec, with about 50 percent of its revenue coming from the province.
 Any economic slowdown in the region could impact its performance more than its larger competitors, which have greater geographic diversification.
 The bank also takes higher risks to achieve growth, particularly through its investments in Cambodia and alternative lending markets in the United States, both of which can be unpredictable.
 Finally, we have seen provisions for credit losses increase significantly in 2025.
 This must be monitored closely.
+On Q1 2026, PCLs have decreased vs Q1 2025.
+That's good news.

 Industry & Market Threats